sebastien-plutniak/archeoviz/README.md

   - fast deployment of a display and communication tool intended for a broader audience.

+In addition, `archeoViz` is a suitable pedagogical resource for teaching spatial analysis in archaeology, data structuring, open science, and reproducibile workflow.

 N.B.: consequently, `archeoViz` is not intended to replace more sophisticated analysis tools (e.g., GIS, statistical packages, etc.)